Giovanni Reyna: 2020–21 season: DFB-Pokal win

 On September 14, 2020, Reyna started in a DFB-Pokal match and scored with a free kick in a 5–0 win against MSV Duisburg.
 On September 19, 2020, Reyna scored his first Bundesliga goal in a 3–0 win against Borussia Mönchengladbach, aged 17 years and 311 days, to become the second youngest American scorer in Bundesliga history behind Christian Pulisic, who was aged 17 years and 211 days.

 Reyna playing for Dortmund in 2020.

 On October 3, 2020, in his third league appearance of the 2020–21 season, Reyna assisted 3 goals—a brace to Erling Haaland and an Emre Can header from a corner kick, to beat SC Freiburg 4–0.
 As a result, Reyna became the first American to record a hat trick of assists in one of the 5 major European leagues since Steve Cherundolo did it for Hannover in March 2008, and the youngest player to ever do so in the Bundesliga.

 On December 5, Reyna scored his second Bundesliga goal against Eintracht Frankfurt, with a near post finish just inside the 18-yard box.
 This goal made him the second youngest American to score twice in the league after Christian Pulisic did so for the same club as Reyna, Borussia Dortmund.
 On December 22, he was voted the U.S. Soccer's Young Male Player of the Year for 2020.

 Reyna was a second-half substitute for Dortmund in their 4–1 victory over RB Leipzig in the 2021 DFB-Pokal Final on May 13, 2021.
-His involvement in the match marks him as the youngest American to appear in a domestic cup final in Europe, a record previously held by his international teammate Christian Pulisic.
+His involvement in the match marked him as the youngest American to appear in a domestic cup final in Europe, a record previously held by his international teammate Christian Pulisic.
 For his strong youth performances, he was on the final shortlist for the 2021 Golden Boy; finishing 6th, and 2021 Kopa Trophy; finishing 9th.